During the shoulder seasons of spring and autumn, you might notice an unsightly brown tinge to parts of your lawn.

 While it may seem like giving your lawn a feed when it is struggling is the right thing to do, what you’re actually doing is stressing it further.

-Fertilizer encourages leaf growth, often at the expense of roots.
+Fertilizer encourages blade growth, often at the expense of roots.
 Grass that is dormant is deliberately suppressing leaf growth in order to prioritize the survival of the roots.

 Other things you can do include:

 - Avoid mowing, or mowing less frequently with your mower set higher off the ground.

 - Watering just enough to keep it alive (half an inch every second week).

 If you have warm-season grass, the tactics for caring for it while it is dormant are a little different.

 With warm-season grass, you’re aiming to limit the stress that comes from cold temperatures rather than lack of water.

 Warm-season grasses also benefit from limited foot traffic and a higher mowing height during their dormant season.
 However, less is more when it comes to watering, as too much water can promote fungal diseases.